cdapio/cdap/cdap-docs/pipelines/source/creating-pipelines.rst

 of the run, and after the run has been completed.
 The plugins can be either those that are packaged as part of CDAP or ones that have been installed separately.

-The configuration can either be written as a JSON file or, in the case of the Hydrator Studio, specified in-memory.
+The configuration can either be written as a JSON file or, in the case of the CDAP Application Studio, specified in-memory.

 CDAP currently provides two artifacts (referred to as *system artifacts*):